gose/elastic-architectures/README.md

 This directory provides a series of layouts for Elasticsearch clusters.
 The goal is to share architectures of various data flows for environments using the Elastic Stack.

+Architectures are *not* ranked by popularity, simply by a number so they can easily be referenced.
+Some architectures are not particularly great, but represented for thoroughness.

 ## Architecture #1

 A relatively standard pattern of having one Elastic cluster per environment, with each environment having its own Kibana instance.
 Each cluster is ingesting data from data sources only from its environment.